What we do…

 Most recently, Janet was Director, Client Relationship Program at Orrick, Herrington & Sutcliffe, which she joined as they expanded and re-worked their CR pilot initiative into a firm-wide priority to strengthen and deepen client relationships.
 This multi-dimensional program included client outreach, insight mining, internal training, resource development and communications.

 Previously, Janet led highly profitable, multinational teams of service professionals.
-As Executive Vice President at the global communications agency, Bates Worldwide, she led several large and global client relationships, for organizations such as Pfizer and the US Department of Defense, where she successfully established and nurtured long-term, profitable client relationships.
-She was lauded as an “excellent agency partner” by the president of the Pfizer division her team worked for and was personally awarded a Certificate of Appreciation by the Office of the Secretary of Defense.
-Janet managed the largest business unit at Bates, which generated $25-million in annual revenue.
-Under her, profits from the unit doubled in three years.
+As Executive Vice President at the global communications agency, Bates Worldwide, she led several large, global client relationships for organizations such as Pfizer and the US Department of Defense, where she successfully established and nurtured long-term, profitable client relationships.
+She was lauded as an “excellent agency partner” by the president of the Pfizer division her team worked with and was personally awarded a Certificate of Appreciation by the Office of the Secretary of Defense.
+Concurrently, Janet managed the largest business unit at Bates and under her leadership profits from the unit doubled in three years.
 At Bates, she also directed the firm’s global client feedback initiative and negotiated complex, global fee arrangements.
-Following Bates, she was President of a mid-sized full-service agency in Pennsylvania.
+Following Bates, she was President of a mid-sized full-service communications agency in Pennsylvania.

 Janet is a graduate of Vassar College, which she attended as a Regents Scholar.
 For the 2005–2008 term, she served on the Law Practice Management Section of the New York State Bar Association.
 She is based in New York City.